-The Centers for Disease Control and Prevention (CDC), which monitors Americans' exposure to PFASs as part of the National Health and Nutrition Examination Survey (NHANES), has detected PFASs in the blood of all people tested (Calafat et al. 2007).
-NHANES The Centers for Disease Control and Prevention (CDC), which monitors Americans' exposure to PFASs as part of the National Health and Nutrition Examination Survey (NHANES), has detected PFASs in the blood of all people tested.

-blood samples collected in 2011-2012 averaged PFHxS, PFOA, and PFOS from 1.3 to 6.3 μ g/L (ATSDR 2017).
+The Centers for Disease Control and Prevention (CDC), which monitors Americans' exposure to PFASs as part of NHANES, has detected PFASs in the blood of all people tested (Calafat et al. 2007).
+NHANES blood samples collected in 2011-2012 averaged PFHxS, PFOA, and PFOS between 1.3 and 6.3 $\mu$ g/L (ATSDR 2017).

-Shorter-chain PFAAs such as PFHxA have rarely been measured or detected in human serum.
-However, while PFHxA may be below detection in human serum and plasma, it can be found at concentrations higher than most longer-chain PFASs in human whole blood samples (Poothong et al. 2017).
-Other studies demonstrate that shorter-chain PFAAs (PFBA, PFPeA and PFHxA) are detectable in human urine at levels comparable to or higher than PFOA (Hartmann et al. 2017; Kim et al. 2014; Perez et al. 2012).
+A biomonitoring study of over 65,000 people enrolled in the C8 Health Project, which evaluated exposures to PFASs in drinking water contaminated by DuPont, found PFHxA in the serum of more than 50 percent of the people tested (Frisbee et al. 2009).
+Shorter-chain PFAAs such as PFHxA, PFPeA, and PFBA often fall below the level of detection in human serum and plasma, but can be found at concentrations higher than most longer-chain PFASs in human whole blood samples (Poothong et al. 2017).
+They have also been detected in human hair samples at similar or higher levels compared to longer-chain PFAAs (Alves et al. 2015).
+Shorter-chain PFAAs are also detected in human urine at levels comparable to or higher than PFOA (Hartmann et al. 2017; Kim et al. 2014; Perez et al. 2012), and may accumulate in certain organs at levels exceeding those of longer-chain PFAAs.
+In human autopsy tissues, out of 21 PFAAs studied, PFBA was the dominant compound in kidney and lung (median of 263 and 807 ng/g, respectively) and PFHxA in liver and brain (median of 68.3 and 141 ng/g, respectively), whereas PFOA dominated in bone (median of 20.9 ng/g) (Perez et al. 2013).
 As the unique behaviors of PFAAs in biological systems and their human toxicokinetics become better understood, CDC may revise its biomonitoring protocols to sample tissues most relevant to assessing exposures to shorter-chain PFAAs (Calafat 2017).